2017-2018 KC Metro Handball League

 X. Mixer Night

-- December 17th is mixer night.
+- Sometime in December we will have mixer night.
 This means all captains are to mix their teams up as much as possible.
 The format is all doubles for just this week.
 Top players must play with rookies; old guys must play with young guys, and any other mix you can come up with.
 Give new players a shot at playing with great players.
 This week will not count towards league, the purpose is to get people on the court with each other that otherwise would never have that opportunity.
 For participating in this we will have an open bar until a determined tab amount has run out.

 - League dues are used to purchase two cases of USHA 21 balls.
 We will use what we have throughout the season, and once we’re out, you’re on your own.
 If your game ball breaks, you don’t get another one.